 The thermal shutdown feature helps protect the internal Power MOSFET and circuitry from excessive temperatures.
-During start-up and thereafter during normal operation, the 34652 monitors the temperature of the internal circuitry for excessive heat.
-If the temperature of the device exceeds the thermal shutdown temperature of $160^{\circ}$ C, one of the start-up conditions (list on page 12) is violated, and the device turns off the Power MOSFET and deactivates the power good output signals.
-Until the temperature of the device goes below $135^{\circ}$ C, a new start-up sequence will not be initiated.
+During start-up and thereafter during normal operation, the 34653 monitors the temperature of the internal circuitry for excessive heat.
+If the temperature of the device exceeds the thermal shutdown temperature of 160°C, one of the start-up conditions (list on page 10) is violated, and the device turns off the Power MOSFET and deactivates the power good output signals.
+Until the temperature of the device goes below 135°C, a new start-up sequence will not be initiated.
 This feature is an advantage over solutions with an external Power MOSFET, because it is not easy for a device with an external MOSFET to sense the temperature quickly and accurately.
 The thermal shutdown circuit is equipped with a 12 μs filter.

-Thermal design is critical to proper operation of the 34652.
-The typical $R{DS(ON)}$ of the internal Power MOSFET is 0.144 $\Omega$ at room ambient temperature and can reach up to 0.251 $\Omega$ at high temperatures.
-The thermal performance of the 34652 can vary depending on many factors, among them:
+Thermal design is critical to proper operation of the 34653.
+The typical $R{DS(ON)}$ of the internal Power MOSFET is 0.144 Ω at room ambient temperature and can reach up to 0.251 Ω at high temperatures.
+The thermal performance of the 34653 can vary depending on many factors, among them:

-- The ambient operating temperature (TA). - The type of PC board-whether it is single layer or multilayer, has heat sinks or not, etc.-all of which affects the value of the junction-to-ambient thermal resistance ( $R{\theta JA}$ ). - The value of the desired load current (ILOAD).
+- The ambient operating temperature (T_A). - The type of PC board-whether it is single layer or multilayer, has heat sinks or not, etc.-all of which affects the value of the junction-to-ambient thermal resistance (R{0.JA}). - The value of the desired load current (I{I OAD}).

-When choosing an overcurrent limit, certain guidelines need to be followed to make sure that if the load current is running close to the overcurrent limit the 34652 does not go into thermal shutdown.
+When choosing an overcurrent limit, certain guidelines need to be followed to make sure that if the load current is running close to the overcurrent limit the 34653 does not go into thermal shutdown.
 It is good practice to set the parameters so that the resulting maximum junction temperature is below the thermal shutdown temperature by a safe margin.

-Equation 1, on the following page can be used to calculate the maximum allowable overcurrent limit based on the maximum desired junction temperature or vice versa.
+Equation 1 can be used to calculate the maximum allowable overcurrent limit based on the maximum desired junction temperature or vice versa.